Cambodia–United States relations

 Bilateral relations between the United States and Cambodia, while strained throughout the Cold War, have strengthened considerably in modern times.
-The U.S. supports efforts in Cambodia to combat terrorism, build democratic institutions, promote human rights, foster economic development, eliminate corruption, achieve the fullest possible accounting for Americans missing from the Indochina Wars-era, and to bring to justice those most responsible for serious violations of international humanitarian law committed under the Khmer Rouge regime.
+The U.S. supports efforts in Cambodia to combat terrorism, build democratic institutions, promote human rights, foster economic development, and eliminate corruption.

-According to a 2011 Gallup poll, 68% of Cambodians approved of the job performance of the United States under the Obama administration, with 7% disapproving, the most favorable opinion for any surveyed Asia-Pacific nation.
+According to a 2011 Gallup poll, 68% of Cambodians approved of the job performance of the United States under the Obama administration, with 7% disapproving, the most favorable opinion for any surveyed Asia–Pacific nation.
 In a 2012 Gallup Poll, 62% of Cambodians approved of U.S. leadership, with 8% disapproving.
 President Barack Obama's visit to Phnom Penh in 2012 made history as the first U.S. presidential visit to Cambodia.

 History

 Between 1955 and 1963, the United States provided $409.6 million in economic grant aid and $83.7 million in military assistance.
 This aid was used primarily to repair damage caused by the Indochina War, to support internal security forces, and for the construction of an all-weather road to the seaport of Sihanoukville, which gave Cambodia its first direct access to the sea and access to the southwestern hinterlands.
 Relations deteriorated in the early 1960s.
 Diplomatic relations were broken by Cambodia in May 1965, but were reestablished on July 2, 1969.
 U.S. relations continued after the establishment of the Khmer Republic until the U.S. mission was evacuated during the fall of Phnom Penh on April 12, 1975.

-During the 1970–75 war, the United States provided $1.18 billion in military assistance to the Khmer National Armed Forces in their fight against the Khmer Rouge as well as $503 million in economic assistance.
+During the 1970–1975 war, the United States provided $1.18 billion in military assistance to the Khmer National Armed Forces in their fight against the Khmer Rouge as well as $503 million in economic assistance.
 The United States condemned the brutal character of Democratic Kampuchea between 1975 and 1979.
 Relations worsened after the Mayaguez incident when the Liberation Navy of Kampuchea captured the SS Mayaguez and the U.S. Marine Corps responded by raiding the island of Koh Tang.
-However, the fact that this regime was toppled in the Cambodian–Vietnamese War by Vietnam, which the United States regarded as a hostile power, led to US condemnation of the Vietnamese invasion.
+However, the fact that this regime was toppled in the Cambodian–Vietnamese War by Vietnam, which the United States regarded as a hostile power, led to U.S. condemnation of the Vietnamese invasion.
 The United States recognized the Coalition Government of Democratic Kampuchea (which included the Khmer Rouge) as the legitimate government of Cambodia.
-Ben Kiernan claimed that the US offered material support to the Khmer Rouge after the Vietnamese invasion.
-Other sources have disputed these claims, and described extensive fighting between the US-backed forces of the Khmer People's National Liberation Front and the Khmer Rouge.
+Ben Kiernan claimed that the U.S. offered material support to the Khmer Rouge after the Vietnamese invasion.
+Other sources have disputed these claims, and described extensive fighting between the U.S.-backed forces of the Khmer People's National Liberation Front and the Khmer Rouge.